Backpacking Summer Camp

 So you started packing, missing something?

 Don’t fret!
-We also have gear loans available, you can request gear when you sign up for any one of our programs!
-Gear loans are included in the trip price.
+We also have gear loans available, you can request gear when you sign up for any one of our programs.
+In fact, we recommend it for larger items (packs, sleeping bags, etc) especially if this is your first backpacking trip, so you can try things out before spending a ton.
+All gear loans are included in the trip price.
+See the Gear Request Form for a list of all personal gear that is available to be borrowed.

 What happens if the weather is bad?